aces/Loris/modules/data_release/test/TestPlan.md

 # Data Release Module Test Plan

-Ensure that regular users can see the data release module without the 'Upload File' and 'Add Permission' buttons at the top.
+Ensure that regular users can see the data release module without the 'Upload File', 'Add Permission' and 'Manage Permissions' buttons at the top of the data table.

 ## Upload File

 1. Give the user the `data_release_upload` *(Data Release: Upload file)* permission.
  Ensure the user can upload new files to the module.